-1 Rewards (Prep School)
+Prep School

-- 1.1 Rewards and examples of behaviours that will attract a reward are as follows: - 1.1.1 Verbal praise: Kindness to others, improvement in behaviour, positive contributions to class - 1.1.2 "Bags of kindness": Nominating others and celebrating their kindness in assembly. - 1.1.3 House points: Work that shows good effort, achievement and/or progress, being a role-model, co-operative behaviour, selfless behaviour, contribution to classroom and school community - 1.1.4 House point badges: Badges awarded following the culmination of 100 (bronze), 250 (silver) and 500 (gold) house points respectively - 1.1.5 Public whole school recognition (e.g. assembly or newsletter): Regular celebration of the winning house, recipients of awards, special mentions for extracurricular achievements - 1.1.6 Star of the Week: A weekly nomination per class for Exceptional work, effort, citizenship linked to ASPIRE values. - 1.1.7 Postcard Home: Recognition of exceptional effort sent home to pupil n a postcard. - 1.1.8 Certificates: Presented in weekly Celebration Assemblies for achievements such as: Times Tables Rock Stars, Reading Bingo - 1.1.9 Awards presented at end of year Prize Giving ceremony: Annual recognition for academic achievement, academic progress and citizenship - 1.2 In addition to the above rewards we also have positions of responsibilities chosen by the staff on the basis of agreed criteria (e.g. Prep School Captains).
+- 1.1.4 Verbal praise: Kindness to others, improvement in behaviour, positive contributions to class - 1.1.5 'Bags of Kindness': Nominating others and celebrating their kindness in assembly - 1.1.6 House points: work that shows good effort, achievement and/or progress, being a role-model, co-operative behaviour, selfless behaviour, contribution to classroom and school community - 1.1.7 House point badges: Badges awarded following the culmination of 100 (bronze), 250 (silver) and 500 (gold) house points respectively - 1.1.8 Public whole school recognition (e.g. assembly or newsletter): regular celebration of the winning house, recipients of awards, special mentions for extra-curricular achievements - 1.1.9 Star of the week: A weekly nomination per class for Exceptional work, effort, citizenship linked to ASPIRE values - 1.1.10 Postcard Home: Recognition of exceptional effort sent home to pupil's parents in a postcard. - 1.1.11 Golden Board: Work selected as a good example of progress / effort for that child and displayed on the Golden Board. - 1.1.12 Certificates: Presented in weekly celebration assemblies for achievements such as: Mathletics, Reading Challenges. - 1.1.13 Headteacher's Award: Awarded for exceptional effort in a piece of work and nominated by class teacher.

-2 Rewards (Senior School)
+- 1.1.14 Breakfast for brilliance: Termly breakfast highlighting pupil achievement that term, both inside and outside of school.
+Parents informed. - 1.1.15 Awards presented at the end of year Prize Giving ceremony: Annual recognition for academic achievement, academic progress and citizenship - 1.2 In addition to the above rewards we also have positions of responsibilities chosen by the staff on the basis of agreed criteria (e.g. Prep School Prefects)

+Senior School
-- 2.1 Rewards and examples of behaviours that will attract a reward are as follows: - 2.1.1 Verbal praise: Kindness to others, improvement in behaviour, positive contributions to class - 2.1.2 House points: Work that shows good effort, achievement and/or progress, being a role-model, co-operative behaviour, selfless behaviour, contribution to classroom and school community - 2.1.3 Commendations: Head's certificate and letter home on culmination of 100 house points

-- 2.1.4 Public whole school recognition (e.g. assembly or newsletter): Regular celebration of winning house, recipients of Head's Awards, special mentions for extracurricular achievements - 2.1.5 Breakfast for brilliance: Termly breakfast highlighting pupil achievement that term, both inside and outside of school.
-Parents informed. - 2.1.6 Key Stage 3 Achievement Badges: Pupils can work towards achieving a bronze, silver or gold badge, when they have achieved certain aspects of their ASPIRE value challenges - 2.1.7 Key Stage 4 Achievement Ties: Awarded a new school tie, once ASPIRE values achievements have been met - 2.1.8 Awards presented at end of year Prize Giving ceremony: Annual recognition for academic achievement, academic progress and citizenship - 2.2 In addition to the above rewards we also have positions of responsibilities that are either evenly distributed (e.g. form reps) or chosen by the staff on the basis of agreed criteria (e.g. Head Prefect).
+- 1.3 Rewards and examples of behaviours that will attract a reward are as follows: - 1.3.1 Verbal praise: Kindness to others, improvement in behaviour, positive contributions to class - 1.3.2 House points: Work that shows good effort, achievement and/or progress, being a role-model, co-operative behaviour, selfless behaviour, contribution to classroom and school community - 1.3.3 ASPIRE certificates and Achievement certificates are given out 1⁄2 termly for those pupils who have displayed consistently positive behaviours. - 1.3.4 Public whole school recognition (e.g. assembly or newsletter): Regular celebration of winning house, recipients of Head's Awards, special mentions for extracurricular achievements - 1.3.5 Breakfast for brilliance: Termly breakfast highlighting pupil achievement that term, both inside and outside of school.
+Parents informed. - 1.3.6 Key Stage 3: Pupils can work towards achieving bronze, silver or gold badge, when they have achieved certain aspects of their ASPIRE value challenges - 1.3.7 Key Stage 4: Achievement Ties: Awarded a new school tie, once ASPIRE values achievements have been met - 1.3.8 Awards presented at end of year Prize Giving ceremony: Annual recognition for academic achievement, academic progress and citizenship

+In addition to the above rewards we also have positions of responsibilities that are either evenly distributed (e.g. form reps) or staff on the basis of agreed criteria (e.g. Head Prefect).

-3 Sanctions
+2 Sanctions